MicroEJ/docs/ApplicationDeveloperGuide/trace.rst

 - An implementation of this API mapped to **SEGGER SystemView** concepts is available.

-  - This allow to visualize the different trace directly in **SEGGER SystemView**.
+  - This allows to visualize the different traces directly in **SEGGER SystemView**.

   - The **SystemView** module is added to the targetted platform and initialized in the main function of the platform.